-The coronavirus pandemic might have slowed things down, but the corporate relocation industry is still going strong.
-On average, despite the restrictions, we expect around 40% of employers worldwide to send staff on work projects that are based in outside their home HQs.
-Employees are highly motivated to relocate for a better job opportunity or a significant career advancement..
+The Coronavirus pandemic might have slowed things down, but the corporate relocation industry is still going strong.
+On average, despite the restrictions, we expect around 40% of employers worldwide to send employees on assignment in a host location.
+Employees are highly motivated to relocate for a better job opportunity or significant career advancement..

 However, the same employees often end up changing companies within just a couple of years after their big move.
-This spells trouble for the companies who invest in relocating and training them, so it’s only natural that they’d want global employees’ contracts to last as long as possible.
+This is extremely expensive and time consuming for the companies who invest in relocating and training them, so it’s only natural that they’d want to achieve a tangible return on investment.

 How can you achieve that?
 How can you make sure that your corporate relocation program is profitable and that it brings ROI for both your employees and your company?